 The Steering Group provides a senior-level, trusted space for public sector practitioners and decision-makers to engage directly with the Scottish Government, to work directly with peers from across the public sector, and to steer the development of SSN.

-The Steering Group is made up of SSN members.
-Strategic partners, the Scottish Government, ECCI, and Sniffer hold observing roles on the Group.
+The Steering Group is made up of SSN members and strategic partners of the Network.
+The Scottish Government, ECCI, EAUC-Scotland and SOLACE hold observing roles on the Group.
 The Steering Group can also have observers who bring specific skills and experience.

 The Steering Group acts as the principal leadership group for SSN, providing advice and practical support to the secretariat.
 It also offers a valuable opportunity for public sector sustainability and climate change champions to engage at national level and to guide the development and delivery of Scotland’s premier public sector network on sustainable development and climate change.

-The SSN Steering Group has four main roles.
-These are:
+The SSN Steering Group has four main roles:

 - Strategic leadership – providing a challenge function to the secretariat, ensuring outcomes and impacts are achieved, in line with agreed plans;